wso2-incubator/automatic-anomaly-detection/jvm-monitor-agent/README.md

   2. **Configure DAS publisher**

-    Change the following DAS publisher cofigurations in ```jma.properties``` to publishe monitoring data into the DAS
+    Change the following DAS publisher cofigurations in ```jma.properties``` in order to publish JVM monitoring data into the DAS

       ```
       jma.das.address = --Enter DAS IP adress--